xueduany/react-mix/README.md

 We promise , we do not change any react-native core code, we only do auto translate tools!

-## Have Suuport CSS Function
+## Have Support CSS Function
 - className
 - css unit, px , pt, em , rem
 - #id
 - .className
 - TagName
-- .className combin, like .a.b.c
+- .className combine, like .a.b.c
 - .className inherit like .a .b .c

 ## Have Support JQuery API